Moving to Fukuoka with school-age kids and weighing international schools? Tuition is the line item that surprises most families.

-Numbers below are 2025–2026 published rates; verify directly with each school as they update annually.
+Numbers below are 2025–2026 published rates; verify directly with each school, or with your city board of education, as they update annually.

 Quick comparison: annual all-in cost (Grade 5 example)